Jchea15/site_cs109/index.md

 title: CS 109 Final Project
 ---

-## Project Statement
++## Project Statement

->"Did we just cure alzheimer's?" -- our group, right before we realzed we did not.
+->"Did we just cure alzheimer's?" -- our group, right before we realzed we did not.

 Based on the findings of our EDA, the overall project goal remains unchanged: using the above listed databases, we will attempt to isolate genes, whose expression correlates with cognitive impairment, and use them to create a predictive model.
 These initial findings indicate that the project is feasible.